sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 - kubectl create -f secret-data.yaml

 - The data must be in encoded form in secrets.
-Screts are encoded but not encrypyted:
+Secrets are encoded but not encrypyted:

 - Do not check in secret objects to SCM along with the code: